 |OneTigris Dog Pack Hound Travel Camping Hiking Backpack Saddle Bag Rucksack...||See Price on Amazon|

-Whatever items you choose and how you choose to carry it, be sure that your dog is as prepared as the rest of the family when it is time to bug out.
+Whatever items you choose and how you choose to carry them, be sure that your dog is as prepared as the rest of the family when it is time to bug out.